Jun 29, 2023

-When you experience a 502 Bad Gateway error after a particular change or update, the fault may lie within your server itself.
-The best approach to this issue is to check your error log.
+When you experience an error after a particular change or update, the fault may lie within your server itself.
+The best approach to this issue is to check your website error log.

 Usually, your hosting service gives access to enable website error log through an admin dashboard.
 You can also enable error logging on your WordPress site by adding the following lines in wp-config.php: